karooolis/sybil-resistant-substrate-faucet/README.md

 ## Getting Started

-1. Configure environment variables.
-Read more in [Configuration](#configuration) section.
+1. First, configure environment variables that are needed for user authentication, faucet wallet, etc. Copy `.env.sample` file into `.env.local` and `.env.test`, and start setting up the environment variables in both of these.
+The rationale behind different environments setup can be found in [Environments](#environments) section.
+Each variable and its setup is described in [Configuration](#configuration) section.

+2. (optional) For local testing you may also want to set up a local Substrate node.
+Find instructions on [local blockchain setup](#local-blockchain-setup).

-2. Then, run the development server:
+3. Once all environment variables are ready, run the development server:

 ```bash
 npm run dev